 Each of the factors discussed above varies by mattress type.
 Let’s now take a look at the different types of mattresses available and how they stack up for couples.
 Foam Latex Innerspring Hybrid Foam

 Average Price:A queen memory foam mattress will cost between $500-$4,000.
 The price will vary based on the type, amount, and density of the foam used in the mattress.

 Good for Couples:

-- Memory foam is more durable than innerspring mattresses.
+- Memory foam mattresses are more durable than innerspring mattresses.

 - Memory foam offers superior motion isolation, so you won’t be bothered by your partner’s midnight movements.